robotlolita/robotlolita.github.io/_posts/2017-07-15-folktale-2-and-beyond.md

 The new version has been in the works for more than one year.
 Its main focus was providing better documentation and a more consistent package for functional programming in JavaScript.
 This blog post discusses these future plans, and a new release plan.

+This release was made possible thanks to the contributions of @rpearce, @boris-marinov, @justin-calleja, @sotojuan, @degroote22, @RossJHagan, @syaiful6, @diasbruno, @baranovxyz, @floriansimon1, @jreut, and @framp.
+Really, y'all're great, and your contributions are greatly appreciated :)

 * TOC
 {:toc}